From BR Bullpen

 A tall, lean southpaw with a blazing fastball, Billy Hoeft pitched fifteen years in the big leagues, playing in the All-Star Game once and winning twenty games in another season.
-Along with teammates Paul Foytack, Frank Lary and Jim Bunning, Hoeft was part of a formidable Tiger starting rotation in the mid to late '50s.
+Along with teammates Paul Foytack, Frank Lary and Jim Bunning, Hoeft was part of a formidable Detroit Tigers starting rotation in the mid to late 1950s.
 However, he was saddled with pitching for poor to mediocre teams throughout most of his career and had a sub-.500 lifetime winning record.

-Hoeft attended Oshkosh High School, where he once struck out 27 batters in a game and hurled several no-hitters during his seniot year.
-After graduating in 1950, he was signed by the Detroit Tigers, and he reached the majors as a 19 year old in 1952.
+Hoeft attended Oshkosh High School, where he once struck out 27 batters in a game and hurled several no-hitters during his senior year.
+After graduating in 1950, he was signed by the Tigers, and he reached the majors as a 19-year-old in 1952.
 After several years as a member of the Tigers rotation, he went 16-7 with a 2.99 ERA and a American League-leading 7 shutouts in 1955 and was selected to the All-Star team.
-The following summer he won 20 games, but his ERA ballooned to 4.06.
+The following summer, in 1956, he won 20 games, but his ERA ballooned to 4.06.